-We get many questions about the termination of parental rights on this website, so in order to help you understand what is involved in this process, we are including a very good article by Brette Sember that covers the topic from a practical standpoint.
+We get many questions about the termination of parental rights on this website, so in order to help you understand what is involved in this process, we are including a very good article by legal expert Brette Sember that covers the topic from a practical standpoint.
 It also discusses the situations in which a court would terminate a parents rights.

 I am asked a lot of questions about parenting after divorce.
 People have presented me with some pretty unbelievable situations (and maybe someday I will do a "worst of" column where I describe some!), but there is something that I am asked about far more often than I would have expected - parental termination.

 The most common situation in which a termination happens is in an abuse or neglect proceeding (not a divorce!).
 A parent is determined to be such a danger to the child's physical, mental, or emotional health that the parent is completely removed from the situation and the child's life with no further contact permitted.

 Even in these kinds of cases, it is considered an extreme measure and is one that takes the court system months or years to arrive at after every other alternative is tried first.
 When a parent's rights are terminated in an abuse or neglect situation, the child is placed in foster care with adoption as a goal (at least for younger children).

 When a parent who is divorced and remarried wants his or her new spouse to adopt the child, a stepparent adoption must take place.
 However, this can only happen if the other natural parent consents to the adoption by voluntary termination of parental rights, or has his or her rights terminated by the court.

 A termination in this situation, when it is warranted, is often a good thing for the child.
 The child is adopted by a loving and involved stepparent who fills those parental shoes in the child's life.